 Parasites are another very real concern when it comes to eating freshwater bass raw.
 When compared to their saltwater counterparts, freshwater fish have a much higher parasite load which can be ingested and affect you directly.
 When cooked, these parasites are rendered ineffective, but while raw, they can just as easily arm you as they are harming the fish.

 Some of the most common parasites in freshwater fish include lungworm or lung fluke, tapeworm, and a huge number of general bacterial infestations that can cause gastrointestinal upset as well as symptoms similar to food poisoning.
 Saltwater fish that are commonly used in sushi recipes generally contain much less parasites as salt is a natural cleaning agent.

 If you insist on eating your freshwater bass raw, it is highly recommended that you freeze the fish first.
 Ensure it reaches at least -4 degrees Fahrenheit for one week or longer to ensure all internal parasites and bacterial risks are eliminated.
 While this may not remove 100% of the potential parasitic risks, it can definitely help.
 If you want to be extremely safe, just cook your freshwater catch before consuming it.

 Can you eat bass: Final Thoughts

-Whether you are an experienced angler or someone just wanting to put a fish on the table now and then, eating freshwater bass can be a great choice.
+Whether you are an experienced angler or someone who just wants to put a fish on the table now and then, eating freshwater bass can be a great choice.
 Not only are the fish very fun to catch, but they can quickly turn into your favorite meal.
-They’re easy to prepare, easy to cook, and can freeze well for long periods of time without losing their meat texture and flavor qualities.
+They’re easy to prepare and cook and can freeze well for long periods of time without losing their meat texture and flavor qualities.